 - Send to: Click All Users if you would like to test all users.
 Or, if you only want to test specific users, click Specific Groups and select the groups you would like to test.

-- Frequency: Select Weekly, Bi-weekly, or Monthly, depending on how often you train your users.
+- Frequency: Select Weekly, Bi-weekly, Monthly, or Quarterly, depending on how often you train your users.
 We recommend selecting either Bi-weekly or Monthly.

 - Sending Period: Select Send emails over and set a timeframe of at least three business days.
 Setting a time period of at least three business days will ensure that your users don’t receive the tests all at once and can’t warn other users about the test.
 Depending on the Frequency option you selected, we recommend sending emails over 1 week for bi-weekly campaigns and over 3 weeks for monthly campaigns.

 - Track Activity: We recommend that you track activity for at least three days.